 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

 Paperwork and Documents to Pack

 Also, as you read more about major European cities, just like any major cities, it is always a good idea to pack essential items wisely.
 Consider packing a money belt to hold your most important items, cash, and IDs close to your body.
-This is one of my favorite money belt options.

 A few pieces of paperwork and documents to pack for your cruise essentials include: